Inbound sales is the process of selling the way people buy and research online. It is focusing on their needs, wants, goals, and ambitions.

 The way of cold calling is long gone now with Inbound Sales.
 You no longer have to search to find the perfect customer like a needle in a haystack.
 Connecting inbound marketing to your sales process has eliminated that step.
 Now potential customers come straight to you.

-Instead of focusing on your selling strategy, you can focus on the need of the buye and their needs, wants, goals, and ambitions
+Instead of focusing on your selling strategy, you can focus on the buyer and their needs, wants, goals, and ambitions

 As a salesperson from years past, you had to work really hard to find one lead that was qualified.
 You had to buy a list, cold call or email the list, and hopefully get a handful of possibly interested leads.
 In the home builder and remodeling industry, another way you attracted leads was by having open houses or home showcases or attending trade shows.
 You can still attract leads this way, however, you still don’t know much about these leads.
 They come in and get to look around at your work, but are they really in the market?